 Spanish & Costa Rican local names: Chingolo, Comemaíz, Pirrís

 You can’t walk very far down a sidewalk in San José without running into a pair of Rufous-collared Sparrows hopping around on the ground or flitting between bushes.
 Like most members of its family, this species has a conical bill ideal for cracking seeds and grains, hence its local name Comemaíz.
 It belongs to the Emberizidae family, along with finches, buntings, and other New World sparrows.
 Its vocalizations include a whistled song:

 Spanish & Costa Rican local names: Tirano Tropical, Pecho Amarillo

-Like the Great Kiskadee we described in Part I, the Tropical Kingbird belongs to Tyrannidae, the tyrant flycatcher family, and is one of about a dozen birds known as pecho amarillo in Costa Rica.
+Like the Great Kiskadee we described last month, the Tropical Kingbird belongs to Tyrannidae, the tyrant flycatcher family, and is one of about a dozen birds known as pecho amarillo in Costa Rica.
 Flycatchers are known for, well, fly catching.
 Like many of its relatives, the Tropical Kingbird frequently hunts flying insects by making quick flights known as “sallies” and returning to the same perch, as this bird is doing:

 Spanish & Costa Rican local names: Amazilia Rabirrufa, Gorrión

 Costa Rica is home to about 50 of the roughly 340 known hummingbird species, and this one is the most common in the gardens and open areas of the Central Valley.
 The Rufous-tailed Hummingbird is highly aggressive and territorial at bunches of flowers, readily chasing off other hummers.
 They have a variety of vocalizations, including this song:

 Hummingbirds make up the Trochilidae family, and occur only in the Americas.
 As one might expect from the size of their feet, they can’t really walk, but can shuffle sideways along a perch.